buddypress/buddypress/docs/user/getting-started/php-version-support.md

 ## PHP Version Requirements

-BuddyPress is designed to be compatible with PHP versions supported by WordPress.
-As WordPress continues to evolve, the minimum PHP requirements may change, making it essential for BuddyPress users to stay updated on the current requirements.
+BuddyPress is compatible with PHP versions supported by WordPress.
+The PHP requirements may change as WordPress evolves, so BuddyPress users must stay updated.

 ### Current Recommendations